cuthbertLab/music21/music21/doc/html/_sources/moduleChord.txt

     >>> other.isMinorTriad() # returns False
     False

-    .. method:: isNote()

-    bool(x) -> bool Returns True when the argument x is true, False otherwise.
-The builtins True and False are the only two instances of the class bool.
-The class bool is a subclass of the class int, and cannot be subclassed.

-    .. method:: isRest()

-    bool(x) -> bool Returns True when the argument x is true, False otherwise.
-The builtins True and False are the only two instances of the class bool.
-The class bool is a subclass of the class int, and cannot be subclassed.

     .. method:: isSeventh()

     Returns True if chord contains at least one of each of Third, Fifth, and Seventh, and every note in the chord is a Third, Fifth, or Seventh, such that there are no repeated scale degrees (ex: E and E-).
 Else return false. example: